imprisoner/rothmans-landing/src/scss/base/README.md

 # base folder
-    styles for simple components like buttons, icons, etc
+    fonts, grid, common styles for all project